Python Nested Dictionary

 print(D['emp1']['salary'])

-To avoid such exception, you can use the special dictionary get() method.
-This method returns the value for key if key is in the dictionary, else None
+To prevent this exception, you can use the get() method.
+This method returns the value for key if key is in the dictionary, else None, so that this method never raises a KeyError.

 # key present